marcos4503/marcos4503-repo-template/README.md

     - Create a `PULL_REQUEST_TEMPLATE.md` file.
 GitHub will use the contents of this file to populate the **Description** box when someone access the **Pull Request** creation page.
 Copy the content from another repository.
   - Create a file called `.gitignore` to ignore any files that don't need to be tracked by Git, such as framework builds, cache, etc.
   - Create a file `LICENSE`.
 Copy from another repository if necessary.
   - Finally, create an `README.md` file.
 This file will be displayed by default by GitHub when someone accesses the GitHub site in this Branch, working as the repository's Showcase or Land Page.
+Follow the patterns of other `README.md` of other repositories.

 > [!NOTE]
 > Every binary file resulting from compilation, whether distributable or a distributable archive, that is released with each new version of the project, must be placed on the **Releases** page of the repository.